arunsinghbabal/Controlled-Automation-for-Data-Processing/README.md

 ***Note***<br />
-  **Use same paramters for both train and test dataset for better accuracy**
+  **Use same paramters for both train and test dataset for better accuracy**<br />

+  **A problem statement is given showing how we can use the function for both classification and regression case**